ericlin8545/grover/README.md

 For the parameters, here is the explanation:

-- **input_data: **the file containing the fake news that is going to be attacked, and `Machine_Label_Examples.txt` is a file  that has 500 fake news that is labeld as machine by Grover.
+- **inpput_data:** the file containing the fake news that is going to be attacked, and `Machine_Label_Examples.txt` is a file  that has 500 fake news that is labeld as machine by Grover.
-- **output_dir: **the directory that saves the numericla attacking results, not the text attacking result.
+- **output_dir:** the directory that saves the numericla attacking results, not the text attacking result.
-- **predict_test: **predict the data with test label or not, since all of our test samples are labeled as test, so we need to turn it on to do the Grover discrimination.
+- **predict_test:** predict the data with test label or not, since all of our test samples are labeled as test, so we need to turn it on to do the Grover discrimination.
-- **config_file: **the config file for input data, for here we used large format.
+- **config_file:** the config file for input data, for here we used large format.
-- **recipe: **the attacking algorithm, you can replace `PWWS` with `BAE` or `BERTAttack`.
+- **recipe:** the attacking algorithm, you can replace `PWWS` with `BAE` or `BERTAttack`.

 And the attacking result will be standard outputed, so I just printed it to a file called `output.txt` in here.
 Feel free to change the printed file name.